What is Pelvic Organ Prolapse?

-Finding someone you trust and feel able to talk to about this topic can often be the first step to getting help.
-In our experience a good women’s health physio can often be the starting point.
+Seek professional help early–finding someone you trust and feel able to talk to about this topic can often be the first step to getting help.
+In our experience a good women’s health physiotherapist can often be the starting point.
 However, further help from a couples counsellor or sex therapist may be useful.

 If you have had gynaecological repair surgery, check with your surgeon as to when you can have intercourse.
 Due to pain and discomfort after major surgery, there is often a reluctance (from both partners) to resume intercourse.
 It can take up to 8 weeks for the pain to disappear.
 If there is ongoing chronic pain you should see a specialist.

-Some of this information is taken with consent from Sue Croft’s ‘Pelvic floor essentials’ book.
+Some of this information is taken with consent from Sue Croft Physiotherapists ‘Pelvic Floor Essentials’ book.